 - Wastes from cleaning, weeding and cultivating your land

 - Waste from vegetable gardens and fruit trees

 - Conifers (evergreens) and deciduous tree branches more than 1 m long and 50 cm in diameter

 - Pet litter and bedding

 - Open cardboard boxes with a maximum length of 1.5 m

 - Compostable paper bags

-- Reusable rigid containers, equipped with handles and a cover, of maximum 150 litres
+- Reusable rigid containers, equipped with handles, of maximum 150 litres